Plug-in electric vehicle: Plug-in hybrid electric vehicles

 A plug-in hybrid electric vehicle (PHEV or PHV), also known as a plug-in hybrid, is a hybrid electric vehicle with rechargeable batteries that can be restored to full charge by connecting a plug to an external electric power source.
 A plug-in hybrid shares the characteristics of both a conventional hybrid electric vehicle and an all-electric vehicle: it uses a gasoline engine and an electric motor for propulsion, but a PHEV has a larger battery pack that can be recharged, allowing operation in all-electric mode until the battery is depleted.

 PHEVs are a hybrid between a traditional gasoline-powered vehicle and an all-electric vehicle.
 They have both an internal combustion engine and an electric motor powered by a rechargeable battery pack.
 PHEVs operate as all-electric vehicles when the battery has a sufficient charge, and switch to gasoline power when the battery is depleted.

 This provides a longer driving range compared to a pure electric vehicle, as the gasoline engine acts as a range extender.
 PHEVs can be charged by plugging into a charging station or using a home charging system.
 They are a good option for those who want the benefits of electric driving, but also need the longer driving range and refueling convenience of a gasoline-powered vehicle.

+Dual plug-in hybrids

+These contain two different energy recovery systems.

+The Mercedes-AMG ONE is a plug-in dual hybrid.

+The Mercedes-Benz C-Class (W206) and the Mercedes C254/X254 also have an electrically-assisted turbocharger/MGU-H.